HOW LONG WILL A SUPER 8 TO DVD TRANSFER LAST?

 Most burnable DVDs being used by companies today will last 5 to 10 years.
 We only use 25-year professional or 100-year archival DVDs.
-Most people think they don't need a 100-year DVD.
+Most people think they don’t need a 100-year DVD.
 You should think again.
-What if you film only lasted 25 years?
+What if your film only lasted 25 years?
 The average age of the film we get in is 50 years old.
-You wouldn't be able to convert your super 8 film to DVD if it only lasted 25 years.
-The advantage of a 100-year disk is not that you will be able to play it in 100 years but that you will still be able to convert it at year 26, 27, 30 and so on.
+You wouldn’t be able to convert your super 8 films to DVD if it only lasted 25 years.
+The advantage of a 100-year disk is not that you will be able to play it in 100 years but that you will still be able to convert it at years 26, 27, 30, and so on.
 It just gives you more time to convert it.

 In addition to the machine type and resolution, you also want to consider restoration.
 Super 8 film on average is 45 years old.
-By this time the colors have shifted blue (in most cases) and has gotten darker.
+By this time the colors have shifted blue (in most cases) and have gotten darker.
 In addition, all movie film has these tiny dots called film grain that cover up many of the details on your film.
-Video Conversion Experts offers industry leading restoration services including Color, Exposure correction, grain elimination and stabilization.
+Video Conversion Experts offers industry-leading restoration services including Color, Exposure correction, grain elimination, and stabilization.

 Yes, it will cost more to do it right, but after all, these are family memories that can’t be replaced.
 So, if you are looking for the best Super 8 film transfer to DVD, look no further than Video Conversion Experts.